dagood/x/approaches.md

 We could probably generate wrapper code and provide places where humans can fill in replacements for specific functionality.

 TODO:
 * Can we fall back to the crypto module at its ordinary location?
-Or is "replace x/crypto with golang-fips/xcrypto then golang-fips/xcrypto uses x/crypto" a circular dependency?
+    * No: "replace x/crypto with golang-fips/xcrypto then golang-fips/xcrypto uses x/crypto" is a circular dependency.
     * Make a local copy as e.g. `internal/x/crypto`?
 Vendoring somehow?
         * How do we maintain/update *that*?
 * Are there any scenarios that are impossible to pass through using a wrapper?